Skip to content

 Calf muscles

-• Perform the exercise slowly and in a controlled manner.
+• Perform slowly and controlled.

-• At least 3 minutes per foot.
+• At least 3 minutes per leg.

 Strengthening

-Foot muscles Longitudinal arch
+Foot muscles — longitudinal arch

 • Place the foot at the beginning of the towel.

-• 3 sets of 8 - 12 repetitions per foot.
+• 3 sets of 8–12 repetitions per foot.

-• Perform 2 - 3 × weekly.
+• Perform 2–3× weekly.

-Big toe lifts and toe raises
+Big toe lifts and toe lifts

-• Place your feet hip-width apart on the floor.
+• Place feet hip-width on the floor.

-• 3 sets of 8 - 12 repetitions per foot.
+• 3 sets of 8–12 repetitions per foot.

-• Perform 2 - 3 × weekly.
+• Perform 2–3× weekly.

 kybun benefits